Biases in Machine Learning Models: Understanding and Overcoming Them

 Real-Life Example: AI chatbots, which are trained on internet conversations, have been observed to adopt offensive or discriminatory language after engaging with users who present biased or harmful content.

 Impact: Emergent bias can lead AI systems to evolve in unforeseen ways, creating significant risks and potentially harmful outcomes that were not anticipated by their developers.
+This bias often arises when models encounter unseen data and respond unpredictably.
+Generative AI systems, due to their interactive and adaptive nature, are especially prone to emergent bias.

 6. Presentation Bias